 20 Natural Diuretics to Add to Your Diet

-There are few things as frustrating as nagging belly bloat when you're diligently working out and adhering to a healthy diet.
-Even though you might be doing all the right things (giving up cookies! skipping creamer in coffee!), feeling the way you want to feel may be less about cutting things out and, well, adding in things!
-So, if you've tried nixing salt, gluten, dairy, and soda, and you're still suffering from a bloated tummy, try enjoying some of these doctor-recommended natural diuretics.
+There are few things as frustrating as nagging belly bloat when you’re diligently working out and adhering to a healthy diet.
+Even though you might be doing all the right things (giving up cookies and skipping the hazelnut creamer in coffee), feeling the way you want to feel may be less about cutting things out and, well, adding in things!
+So, if you’ve tried nixing salt, gluten, dairy, and soda, and you’re still suffering from a bloated tummy, try enjoying some of these doctor-recommended natural diuretic foods.
 All of them work to boost gut health while getting rid of excess fluid.
-And for more tips to deflate the puffy tummy, check out these 24 Ways to Shrink Your Belly in 24 Hours!

 It may seem obvious, but one of the most overlooked ways to fight fluid retention is upping your water intake.
 “In one end, out the other,” says Dr. Wu.
 “Water helps move things along and keeps the body hydrated.
 When the body is hydrated, it doesn’t need to hold on to excess fluid, thereby helping as a diuretic.”